rleibman/full-scala-stack/README.md

 To initialize the database, just run the scripts in the ```server/src/main/sql``` directory in order.
 Once you do that, you should configure the access to the database in ```server/src/main/resources/application.conf```, change the database url, username and password as needed

+### Shared code
+The common subproject gets compiled in both jvm and js flavors, this is where I typically put my model, since I want to be able  to share it between subprojects of both types

 #### Server
 In general a few parameters in ```server/src/main/resources/application.conf``` will control the application, tell it what port to run on, where to find the static web pages (the ```staticContentDir``` variable), etc.
 Once all is configured, in sbt, you should be able to run: